ponelat/overlays-cli/README.md

 This is a **prototype** for digging into https://github.com/OAI/Overlay-Specification/

 It is published as an npm package `overlays-cli` which includes a simple binary cli.
-To use, pipe in an Overlay definition and it'll output a YAML one.
+To use, pipe in an Overlay definition and it'll output the result as YAML.

 ```sh
 curl -sNL https://gist.githubusercontent.com/ponelat/daac5912ede1871629b6028bbe715d3a/raw/2871f9f27fb93d1c01567d198fb60cd1271e7dcf/overlay.yml | npx overlays-cli@latest